tfiroze/bounceinsights_codingchallenge/README.md

 Hi there!
 My name is Tehsein, this is my submission for the BounceInsights Coding Challenge.
 I've used React for the frontend, and Node.js with Express for the backend, all styled with Tailwind CSS.

+The submission is hosted at [Bounce Insights Coding Challenge](https://tehsbounceinsightscc.onrender.com/).

 For more information about me and my work, please visit [my website](https://tehseinfiroze.com/).

 ## Prerequisites